jasonlong/jasonlong/README.md

 ### Hiya! 👋

+After a long stint as a GitHub product designer, I recently started a new role with [PlanetScale](https://planetscale.com).

-I'm a product designer on the Actions team at GitHub.
-I've started here in 2012 so I've the opportunity to work on lots of different things including the pull request merge box UI, repository topics, the user profile page, [signed commits UI](https://github.blog/2016-04-05-gpg-signature-verification/), the [default Pages theme](https://github.com/jasonlong/cayman-theme/), tons of internal projects, and even a [t-shirt](https://github.myshopify.com/collections/shirts/products/arctocat).
+While at GitHub, I worked on the Actions team.
+Prior to that, I had the opportunity to work on lots of different things including the pull request merge box UI, repository topics, the user profile page, [signed commits UI](https://github.blog/2016-04-05-gpg-signature-verification/), the [default Pages theme](https://github.com/jasonlong/cayman-theme/), tons of internal projects, and even a [t-shirt](https://github.myshopify.com/collections/shirts/products/arctocat).

 I'm a big Vim nerd and have written a [plugin](https://github.com/jasonlong/vim-textobj-css) and [a color theme](https://github.com/jasonlong/lavalamp) (though I now use a [customized version of Nord](https://github.com/jasonlong/nordish-vim) with higher contrast).